home edit page issue tracker

 UD-maintained tools

 The Universal Dependencies project maintains a number of core tools for working with UD data.
-These tools are available from https://github.com/universaldependencies/tools and briefly described below.
+These tools are available from https://github.com/universaldependencies/tools; see that repository directly for the list of scripts and their documentation (either in the README.md file or directly in the source code).

 Third-party tools